agile-ts/documentation/docs/packages/core/features/state/Methods.md

 MY_STATE.set("myNewValue");
 MY_STATE.value; // Returns 'myNewValue'
 ```
-Under the hood it ingests the State into the `runtime`,
+Under the hood, it ingests the State into the `runtime`,
 which applies the new defined `value` to the State and ensures that each Component
 which has bound the State (for instance with `useAgile()`) to itself rerender.

 ### 📭 Props